i5hi/btccapital/README.md

 It belongs to the entire team and is created for every medium term as their reserve.

-It is funded to exactly support early salary for all team members for n short periods.
+It is funded to exactly support early renumeration for all team members for n short periods.

-This gives everyone a chance to take an early salary n times over a medium period.
+This gives everyone a chance to take an early renumeration n times over a medium period.

-Those two take an advance are not included in the next short period's salary script, and their salary is divided among other team members.
+Those two take an advance are not included in the next short period's renumeration script, and their renumerations is divided among other team members.

 This is again a script that requires consensus from the team.